projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

-Lastly, you can use the “cat” command from earlier to add to the end of files.
-Let’s add another print statement to hello_world.py that when executed outputs “Goodbye World!”
+Lastly, you can use the "cat" command to add to the end of files.
+Let’s add another print statement to hello_world.py that when executed outputs "Goodbye World!"

 To do so, we will execute the following in the terminal:
 `cat <<EOF>> hello_world.py`
-`print(“Goodbye World!”)`
+`print("Goodbye World!")`

-Use the “cat” command to read hello_world.py and make sure the command executed correctly: `cat hello_world.py`
+Use the "cat" command to read `hello_world.py` and make sure the command is executed correctly: `cat hello_world.py`

-Then run the python file using `python3 hello_world.py`.
+Then run the Python file using `python3 hello_world.py`.
 You should see the following output:

 <div class=mdImage align=center >
     <kbd>